ericbrooke/setup_ruby_rails/README.md

 #setup for new Mac OSX

+Install Xcode from the App store

-Ensure that commanbd line tools can access the shell environment:
+Ensure that command line tools can access the shell environment:
 ```
 Install Xcode command line - gcc
 ```